Attorney for Election Crimes and Voter Fraud Offenses

 Top criminal defense lawyers, such as those with LEWIS & DICKSTEIN, P.L.L.C., employ tailored strategies when defending clients accused of specific election law crimes, such as interference with an election worker, tampering with a ballot box, or falsifying election records.
 First, they meticulously review the evidence related to the alleged interference or tampering, seeking procedural flaws or inconsistencies.
 This scrutiny can involve examining surveillance footage, scrutinizing the chain of custody for ballots, and evaluating the testimony of election officials and witnesses.

-Furthermore, the defense might argue constitutional violations, such as asserting that the client’s rights were infringed during the investigation.
-This could include challenging the legality of searches and seizures related to evidence collection or contesting the methods used to obtain statements or admissions from the accused.
+Furthermore, the defense might argue constitutional violations, such as asserting that the government infringed their rights during the investigation.
+An argument regarding infringement of rights could include challenging the legality of searches and seizures related to evidence collection or contesting the methods used to obtain statements or admissions from the accused.

 Michigan Criminal Defense Attorney